hgohil2805/CTCI/README.md

 - Length of last word
   Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.

+- Reverse Bits
+  Reverse bits of a given 32 bits unsigned integer.